SSMV01/ccmd/README.md

 # Usage

-## Creating a New Custom Command
+## Creating a new custom command

-### Writing your command directly into the cmds.csv file
+### Writing your commands directly into the cmds.csv file
 <br>

 1: Open the csv file: